gxxcastillo/event-link/solana/README.md

-# DVite Solana Program
+# Eventlink Solana Program

 This folder was generated using the Anchor CLI.
-It contains the Solana program for the DVite project.
+It contains the Solana program for the Eventlink project.